altai/focus2/doc/development.rst

 Env Boostrap
 ------------

-You are lucky one if you are developing on Ubuntu because development environment can be boostrapped on Windows with script boostrap_dev_ubuntu.sh.
+You are lucky one if you are developing on Ubuntu because development environment can be boostrapped with script boostrap_dev_ubuntu.sh.

 Otherwise it is recommended to follow these steps modifiing them according to your OS specifics: